NNPDF/pineappl/docs/cli-tutorial.md

 - renormalization-logs (`2` and `5`) are also present, but their contributions are in fact zero.

-These last two grids are needed if during the convolution the scale-variation uncertainty should be calculated.
+These last two subgrid types are needed if during the convolution the scale-variation uncertainty should be calculated.

 Now let's look at the bins: